calband/calchart-redesign-old/docs/Style.md

 new B()._a;
 ```

 2. Use read-only getters (`get foo() {}`) if the field is not expected to change after creating the object.
 Use explicit getters (`getFoo() {}`) if calculations are involved or if the field is something that can be modified with some action by the user.
 For example, `ApplicationController` has a read-only getter for `show`, since a show will not change after being opened by the application.
-On the other hand, `EditorController` has an explicit `getContext` because the context in the editor is expected to change in the normal usage of the editor.
+On the other hand, `Show` has an explicit `getSheets` because the sheets in a show is expected to change in the normal usage of the editor.

 3. If a class exposes a read-only getter, subclasses should use the read-only getter unless they need to modify the field.